cjustacoder/EC601_miniproject_2/README.md

 Then we will fit data into our model, since this model is new with no experience as the first model mentioned above, we need to iterate the training process for more than once.
 In this example, we take 25 as an example.

 ## Inplementation of program
-Put ```javascript cnn.py``` into your working directory, then create a folder named ```javascript dataset``` to contain your dataset to train and test the model.
-Then you can go into the dataset folder, and create two folder named ```javascript training_set``` and ```javascript test_set``` to contain your training set and test set respectively.
+Put ```cnn.py``` into your working directory, then create a folder named ```dataset``` to contain your dataset to train and test the model.
+Then you can go into the dataset folder, and create two folder named ```training_set``` and ```test_set``` to contain your training set and test set respectively.
 In both folder, you need to create different folder for images from each class, and tag their class as the name of folder.

-Then you can run ```javascript cnn.py``` to build and test the model.
+Then you can run ```cnn.py``` to build and test the model.
 Since this is an brand new model with no experience, so it will take a very long time to train this model.

 P.S.
-You can test the program with the given dataset in the folder ```javascript cnn_dataset```
+You can test the program with the given dataset in the folder ```cnn_dataset```